banisterious/obsidian-oneirometrics/docs/developer/implementation/refactoring-merge-criteria.md

 ## Overview

-This document outlines the criteria for merging the TypeScript refactoring branch back to the main branch.
+This document outlines the criteria for merging the `refactoring/2025-typescript` branch back to the `main` branch.
 Instead of using a time-based approach, we've adopted a test-completion-based approach to ensure the refactored code meets quality standards before merging.

+> **Note:** The `refactoring/2025-typescript` branch is the current active development branch for the TypeScript refactoring effort, superseding the earlier `refactoring/2025` branch.

 ## Core Test Completion Requirements